Homogeneous coherent configurations from spherical buildings and other edge-coloured graphs: Buildings

 Given the inclusion ($\dagger$) when~$w= \delta (\bar 1, \bar g)$, and the fact that~$\phi_{g^{-1}}$ can be expressed as linear combination of the various~$T_v$ for~$v \in W$, it must be the case that ($\dagger$) is an equality (as above, it follows that~$\phi_{g^{-1}} = T_w$).
 Thus (3) holds.

-Finally, assume that the building is spherical, and that (3) holds; we show (1).
+Finally, we assume that (3) holds, and show (1).
 So let~$A_1$ and~$A_2$ be two apartments containing~$\bar 1$, and let us show that there is~$b \in B$ such that~$b(A_1) = A_2$.
-This is where we use that the building is spherical: in this case, in each apartment containing~$\bar 1$ there is a unique chamber~$y$ which is {\em opposite} to~$\bar 1$, in the sense that it maximizes the distance to~$\bar 1$ (computed within the apartment, or within~$\Gamma $: the two are the same by \cref{prop-weiss-galleries}).
+Here it will be important to note that, the building being finite, it is certainly {\em spherical} (that is, $W$ is finite): in this case, in each apartment containing~$\bar 1$ there is a unique chamber~$y$ which is {\em opposite} to~$\bar 1$, in the sense that it maximizes the distance to~$\bar 1$ (computed within the apartment, or within~$\Gamma $: the two are the same by \cref{prop-weiss-galleries}).
 See \cite{weiss}.
 So let~$y_i \in A_i$ be the opposite of~$\bar 1$, for~$i= 1, 2$, and let us pick~$b \in B$ such that~$b(y_1) = y_2$: this~$b$ exists from ($\dagger$) and the fact that~$\delta (\bar 1, y_1) = \delta (\bar 1, y_2)$ (this common distance, as an element of~$W$, is the opposite of~$1 \in W$ in~$\cayley(W,S)$).

 If~$x \in A_1$ is any chamber, then it lies on a minimal gallery~$\gamma $ in~$A_1$ from~$\bar 1$ to~$y_1$, by~\cite[Proposition 5.4]{weiss} .
 So~$b(\gamma )$ is a minimal gallery between~$\bar 1$ and~$y_2$, and it must lie entirely in~$A_2$ by \cref{prop-weiss-galleries}.
 In particular~$b(x) \in A_2$, so~$b(A_1) \subset A_2$, and since the apartments have the same finite number of chambers, we conclude that~$b(A_1) = A_2$. \end{proof}